UnrealContainers/unrealcontainers.github.io/collections/_posts/2021-06-03-offscreen-rendering-in-windows-containers.md

 {% highlight powershell %}
 # Start the packaged project with offscreen rendering
-C:\hostdir\WindowsNoEditor\MyProject\Binaries\Win64\MyProject-Cmd.exe -stdout -FullStdOutLogOutput -unattended -RenderOffscreen -NoRaytracing
+C:\hostdir\WindowsNoEditor\MyProject\Binaries\Win64\MyProject-Cmd.exe -stdout -FullStdOutLogOutput -unattended -RenderOffscreen
 {% endhighlight %}

 You should see log output indicating that the project has loaded and is rendering with DirectX using the GPU from your host system.
 Note that you may see log output lines starting with the text `LogRHI: Display: New Graphics PSO` followed by a large block of numbers.
 These messages are normal and can be safely ignored.